aysiu/Mac-Scripts-and-Profiles/README.md

-# System-Preferences-Scripts
+# Mac Scripts and Profiles
-Scripts that modify system preferences on Mac OS X
+Scripts that modify system preferences on Mac OS X, or profiles to set preferences for users.